Sula-The-Light/ADS_3/README.md

 The meaning is , they define a "search box" , at the very beginning, the window is the entire array.

-Logic: Binary search only works in a sorted array.
-If we are looking for a number, we don't need to look everywhere, we just need to narrow these "gates" (L and R) until the number we are looking for is in the center, or until the gate closes (there is no number).That is an efficient search algorithm that finds the position of a target value within a **sorted** array by repeatedly dividing the search interval in half
+The logic of binary search is that it only works in a sorted array.
+If we are looking for a number, we don't need to look everywhere, we just need to narrow these "gates" , $L$ and $R$ , until the number we are looking for is in the center, or until the gate closes.That is an efficient search algorithm that finds the position of a target value within a **sorted** array by repeatedly dividing the search interval in half

 --------------------------------------------------------------------------